 It is said that every Cuban is born to dance.
 It is in their blood.
 Cuba wouldn’t be the delightful island that it is without the rhythm of salsa or the pulsating beat of an Afro-Cuban rumba.
-Dance in Cuba offers a rare opportunity to engage with the Cuban people and experience the complex and exhilarating world of traditional and contemporary dance in the largest island of the Caribbean.
+Dance in Havana offers a rare opportunity to engage with the Cuban people and experience the complex and exhilarating world of traditional and contemporary dance in the largest island of the Caribbean.

 Cuba is an intoxicating and rhythmic paradise.
 Everything from sensual salsa to classical ballet, Cuban dance is a fertile mixture of African and European influences.
 Havana has innumerable contemporary and traditional dance companies as well as classical ballet schools that have survived the political and economic changes of this small and resilient island.
 Monumental colonial buildings open their doors every day to thousands of Cuban children, whose primary focus is dance, whether it be rumba, salsa, guaguanco, classical ballet, contemporary dance or the exotic flamenco.
 Join photographers Leysis Quesada and Jennifer Spelman on an unforgettable journey through song, music, and authentic Cuban dance as we meet and photograph dancers of each disciple.

 Join Leysis and Jennifer for an organized people-to-people cultural exchange to the Pearl of the Antilles and experience dance in Havana through your own eyes.
 The music, the rhythms, the sounds, and most of all the spirited and gracious Cuban people are the focus of this program that enables you to better understand this fascinating country.

 In alliance with Cuba’s premier photographic organization, Fototeca de Cuba, our unique program allows participants a unique experience in Cuba through the photographer’s eye.
 Our 7-day educational program offers a cultural exchange with the Cuban people as well as a rich photographic educational experience.